danielrzhang/danielrzhang/README.md

 ## About Me

-- ⌚ I have dabbled in competitive programming and video game development
+- ⌚ I have dabbled in competitive programming and video game development in the past
+- 🌱 I’m currently learning how to design webpages using HTML, CSS, and JavaScript, and Android mobile app development using Kotlin
 - 🔭 I’m currently working on a [Quiz App](https://github.com/danielrzhang/quiz-app) using Android Studio

-- 🌱 I’m currently learning how to design webpages using HTML, CSS, and JavaScript, and Android mobile app development using Kotlin

 - ⚡ Fun fact: My go-to programming language is Java ☕

 <br/>